richmond-gakpetor/intro/README.md

 # Hey!
 Dev Richie👨🏽‍💻 here :
-🔭 I’m currently working on a backend project using Node.js, Serverless framework and AWS Services (S3, DynamoDB, SES).
+🔭 I’m currently working on a backend projects using Node.js, Serverless framework and AWS Services (S3, DynamoDB, SES).

 🌱 I’m currently learning more about Agentic AI, software architecture and API design.

 👯 I’m looking to collaborate on cool AI/ML projects.
+And hey, I'm ready for my first podcast guest appearance!

 💬 Ask me about AI tools.
 I know a ton of them at this point ;)